Mattd56/AmazingMaze/README.md

 solve the maze from a point next to the start to the end point

 ## base case
-The start point is directly adjacent to the end point
+The start point is the end point
 ## English or pseudocode description of algorith
 If
-  the start point is directly adjacent to the end point then
+  the start point the end point
+then
   ??
 Else if
-  the start point is directly adjacent to a dead end then
+  the start point is a dead end
+then
   ??
 Else